alexmohr/OpenOBD/README.md

 make
 sudo make install
 ````

 ## CLI
 The CLI is a terminal like frontend which allows setting and reading values.
 It can act as a tester or as an ecu.
-At the moment it is very basic and does only support Service 1 and a small subset of pids.-0
+At the moment it is very basic and does only support Service 1 and a small subset of pids.
 ![CLI Example](https://github.com/alexmohr/OpenOBD/blob/master/doc/cli_example.png)

+## Web interface
+Coming in the future <3